BNH440/live-poll/README.md

-# stream-poll
+# live-poll
-A real-time poll app for streamers
+A real-time polling website